 Asana helps to easily organize tasks, upload attachments, share notes, and have multiple workspaces.
 It can work perfectly for any Agile development methodology.
 However, there is no doubt that it is perfectly taylored for the Kanban framework.

 Targetprocess is a software tool that helps to visualize and manage Agile projects according to Kanban, Scrum, or even a custom approach.
 It has a diverse reporting system in place, different views, and can be easily integrated with other communication, management, and development tools.
 Furthermore, it allows a team to drill down or scale up the details from any level of the hierarchy.

 Neither of these frameworks is perfect nor complete.
 Famous Agile and Lean coach Henrik Kniberg compared Scrum and Kanban to a knife and a fork.
 Let’s say if your task is to cut bread - you use a knife.
 To eat meatballs, for example, your choice would certainly be a fork.
 For some dishes, the combination of both of them together will work better than using just one.
 However, there may be situations where neither of them serve adequately.

-At MLSDev, we follow Agile software development with Scrum and Kanban depending on the stage (mostly Kanban for UX/UI design creation and Scrum for development).
+At MLSDev, we follow Agile software development with Scrum and Kanban depending on the stage (mostly Kanban for UX/UI design creation and Scrum for custom software development services).
 Following Kaizen, or the continuous improvement principle, we can sometimes suggest not sticking to pure Scrum or Kanban and to close the bottlenecks that the chosen framework may bring.